pcfreak30/facetwp-pods/README.md

-# facetwp-cmb2
+# facetwp-pods
-FacetWP integration with CMB2
+FacetWP integration with the Pods Framework